Abzokhattab/mips-instruction-to-binary-conversion-java/README.md

 # mips-instruction-to-binary-conversion-java

-Java Program (no other language will be accepted) that takes a MIPS assembly instruction as input and produces the corresponding binary instruction as output.
+Java Program that takes a MIPS assembly instruction as input and produces the corresponding binary instruction as output.
 The input assembly instruction will be given exactly in the format assembly instructions are written in David Patterson and John Hennessy’s reference book for the class.
 For example: add $s0, $t7, $s1 is a valid input.
 Every input